cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

                                     deployment, an attempt will be made to cast old inputs' values to the valid types declared in blueprint.
-*  `--reevaluate-active-statuses` - If set, before attempting to update, the statuses of previous active update operations will be reevaluated based on relevant executions' statuses.  `terminated` executions will be mapped to `successful` updates, while `failed` and any `*cancel*` statuses will be mapped to `failed`.
+*  `--reevaluate-active-statuses` - After a failed deployment update the update metadata may get invalid.
+Reevaluate will correct the metadata based on the last known execution.
+The statuses of previous active update operations will be reevaluated based on relevant executions' statuses. `terminated` executions will be mapped to `successful` updates, while `failed` and any `*cancel*` statuses will be mapped to `failed`.

 For more information, see [deployment update process]({{< relref "working_with/manager/update-deployment.md" >}}).